gitter-badger/sugi/README.md

 [![npm version](https://badge.fury.io/js/sugi.svg)](https://badge.fury.io/js/sugi)
 [![license](https://img.shields.io/github/license/mashape/apistatus.svg?maxAge=2592000)](https://www.npmjs.com/package/sugi)

-Save trees by writing your documentation in Markdown!
+Save trees by writing your documentation in Markdown and then transforming it into Markdown!

 **Note:** Sugi is currently in alpha, so many features have not been implemented yet.
 This document serves as a roadmap.
 Feel free to request features by submitting an issue.
-Thank you!
+Thank you for your understanding.

 ## Installation
 To install Sugi, all you need to do is run: